Last Updated on by

 Almost all businesses today operate at a very high level of paradigm shifts and uncertainty.
-Running your business in such unfavorable condition exposes it to high risks from many angles – possibility of customer churn, revenue slowdown, losing out competitive edge, to name a few.
+Running your business in such unfavorable conditions exposes it to high risks from many angles – the possibility of customer churn, revenue slowdown, losing out competitive edge, to name a few.
 How wonderful it would be to have a genie that can predict the future and present the best course of action to alleviate these risks?

 Well, this genie does exist, and we have a fancy name for it – Predictive Analysis!

 Predictive analysis is an invaluable business tool that lets a business identify opportunities and unfavorable events beforehand.
 This, in turn, allows the business to take measures to prevent losses increase profitability and revenues.
 This tool analyzes extensive business data to search for key indicators.

 Let’s look at some ways in which predictive analysis provides a goldmine of value for your business.

 - Preventing Loss of Customer Base

 In the case of customer churns, you have to find new customers to fill the void and keep revenues flowing without disruption.
 However, attracting new customers is quite expensive compared to retaining existing customers.
 Predictive analysis using big data can look for signs of dissatisfaction among your customer base and identify those customers who are at a higher risk of leaving your business.
 Armed with this information, you can make changes to the way you deal with the high-risk customers and prevent them from leaving.

 - Identifying the Value of a Customer Over Their Lifetime